Glossop North End A.F.C.: 2015–2023: Northern Premier League

+2023 onwards: North West Counties League

 The club returned to the Premier Division of the North West Counties League for the 2023–24 season (and consequently competed in the FA Vase) under newly appointed manager Michael Worthington.
 With a record of twelve losses and only three victories over nineteen recorded league matches Worthington was replaced in October 2023 by Richard Brodie; under him league results improved and GNE finished twenty-first of twenty-four clubs over the season and maintained their position in the Premier Division.
 The following season Brodie remained at the helm and the club finished sixteenth in the 2024–25 table.

-Glossop commenced the 2025–26 season with Brodie continuing as manager however, in late October 2025 after seven consecutive losses (one cup and six league matches) the club decided to part company with him.
+Glossop commenced the 2025–26 season with Brodie continuing as manager however, in late October 2025 after seven consecutive losses (one cup and six league matches) and hovering around the relegation zone with 14 points from 18 league matches (W4, D2, L12) the club decided to part company with him.
 Assistant manager and former player Lee Wilshaw took over as caretaker manager, winning both matches he was in charge before former Golcar United manager Ashley Connor was appointed as the new manager on 1st November 2025.
 He resigned after only one match in charge after which his assistant Colin Morrison stepped in as caretaker manager, also for one match, before the previous caretaker manager Lee Wilshaw was appointed as the next permanent manager.
+His record (including 2 matches as caretaker manager) over 27 league matches of W13, D7, L7 saw the club climb to fourteenth from twenty-four clubs in the league table.
+Wilshaw also guided the club through three rounds of the Derbyshire Senior Cup to reach the final where they were defeated by Ilkeston Town (who played 2 steps above Glossop in the National League System), losing a penalty shoot-out 3–1 after drawing the match 2–2.